 His first encounter with a K-9 team was in New York City on September 11, 2001.
 He witnessed a search and rescue K-9 team fighting through horrible conditions, while overcoming serious injury for the sake of saving lives.
 That encounter made such a profound impression on him that he knew what he wanted to do for the rest of his life.
 15 years later, on July 7, 2016, in Dallas, Texas, K-9 Officer Antommarchi found himself in the middle of the deadliest attack on law enforcement since 9/11.
 Tasked with the responsibility of clearing the downtown area for improvised explosive devices, the reason he got into working K-9s came full circle.

-Being mentored by Tony Guzman and Robert “Bob” Suarez, Antommarchi is an Instructor for Texas School Safety Center at Texas State University, a K-9 case study trainer for the International Forensic Research Institute (IFRI) and a trainer for Metro Dade K9.
+Being mentored by Tony Guzman and Robert “Bob” Suarez, Antommarchi is the Founder of Next Level K9 Texas, an Instructor for the Texas School Safety Center at Texas State University and K-9 case study trainer for the Global Forensic Justice Center at Florida International University.

-Class: K-9 Instincts and Extreme Obedience to Odor *Live-Demo using Dogs*
+Class: K-9 Instincts and an Interdiction Mindset *Live-Demonstration using Dogs*

 Have you wondered why two different dogs of the same breed, with the same amount of drive can act so differently when introduced to various operational exercises?
 Have you tried to train two different dogs the same way and get vastly different results?
 The first step in the solution is to learn, understand and exploit the different types of instincts found within each canine which will allow for a more individualized approach to training.
 In this class, you will learn to characterize those instincts, manipulate them to get the most out of your canine and develop the desired instincts and suppressing the undesired.
 A detection demonstration will be presented to show the results of proper manipulation of canine instincts paired with trained obedience to odor.